steveienciu/Intro-to-Linear-Algebra-Strang/Chapter02/README.md

 - fix the user input for the size of the matrix, if user accidentally inputs more than one number the matrix input function picks it up
 - add most of the functions in this chapter into a header file since most will probavly need to be used in other chapters
 - handling the freeing of memory if there was a memory allocation failure when multiple matrices used. need to fix that in a couple of the programs
+- add logic in for handling out of bound errors, no division by zero, etc.